Our verdict

 Who should not buy it

-If you prefer a cushier feeling underfoot from your stability runners, check out the ASICS Gel Kayano 29 or the Hoka Gaviota 4.
-For one that can handle speedwork, try the aforementioned Saucony Tempus or the ASICS Gel DS Trainer 26.
+If you prefer a cushier feeling underfoot from your stability runners, we suggest checking out the ASICS Gel Kayano 29 or the Hoka Gaviota 4.
+For one that can handle speedwork, try the ASICS GT 2000 11.

 Your feet are in for a treat